MaximilianArnold/bpy-docker/README.md

 # bpy-docker
-This is a github repository to install on Cuda docker BPY
+This is a github repository to install with a Cuda docker the blender wheel package

 # How to build
 docker build -t bpy-docker .